Mysticalbloomingal/DevOps-BootCamp-Docker/readme.md

 ### **Containerization**
 #### 1. Containerization is an effectively method for deploying applications.
 #### 2. It container encapsulates an application with its own operating

+## **What is Docker?**
+#### Docker is container platform that allows you to build, test and deploy applications quickly.
+A developer defines all the applications and its dependencies in a Dockerfile which is then used to build Docker Images that defines a Docker container.
+Doing this ensures that your application will run in any environment

+## **Why Docker is Used ?**

+#### Using docker can help you ship your code faster, gives you control over your applications.
+You can deploy applications on containers that makes it easier for them to be deployed, scaled, perform rollbacks and identify issues.
+It also helps in saving money by utlizing resources.
+Docker-based applications can be seamlessly moved from development machines to production deployments.
+We can use docker for Microservices, Data Processing, Continuous Integration and Delivery, Containers as a service.